 - Potassium helps in the excretion of excess sodium through blood - thus helping in keeping blood pressure in check - lowers high blood pressure

 - Excellent source of Vitamin K helps in proper clotting of blood - prevents excessive bleeding

 Vegan Cabbage Recipes

 Cabbage is crunchy when raw and it turns soft when we cook it.
 This is a versatile vegetable used in many dishes.
 Add it to curry, to rice, to soup, or make a slaw alone or with other veggies.
 Or make an appetizer with this superfood.
 This is deliciously blended with the spices it gets cooked.
-Here are few flavorful vegan cabbage recipes from my blog.
+Here are a few flavorful vegan cabbage recipes from my blog.
 I may add a few more as and when I will make them.
-I will try to add some bokchoy, brussels sprouts, napa cabbage recipes which are missing from the list here.

 3. Cabbage Soup - Vegan Cabbage Recipes

-This is an excellent healthy cabbage soup with lots of other veggies as well.
-This is a quick under 30-minute recipe.
+This is an excellent healthy vegan cabbage soup with lots of other veggies as well.
+This is quick under 30-minute recipe.
 Cabbage soup is a detox soup.
-This is vegan, gluten-free, soy-free.
+This soup is vegan, gluten-free, and soy-free.

 Cabbage is one of the most used vegetables in Asian cuisine, like Chinese or specifically Indo-Chinese.
-In my veg manchurian balls, I add lots of cabbage, cauliflower, and carrots.
-So these are not only fried flour balls.
-These are loaded with healthy vegetables also.
+In my veg Manchurian balls, I do add lots of cabbage, cauliflower, and carrots.
+So these are not only fried flour balls but are loaded with other healthy vegetables also.

 This creamy slaw has both green and red cabbage.
 Makes a delicious side dish.
 This is creamy yet vegan.
 Extremely delicious blueberry apple slaw is a perfect appetizer for any party.